 15. Gray hair stills needs SPF

 Melanin helps protect hair against free radicals such as UV rays.
 Since gray hair is missing this pigment-making protein, it means it’s also much more susceptible to UV damage.
-A recent study points out that without this protection, the UV light melts the cortex, making the hair more brittle and damaged.
+A points out that without this protection, the UV light melts the cortex, making the hair more brittle and damaged.
 So just like your skin, you need to protect gray hair against the sun.
 A simple way is by using a protectant spray like Rene Furterer Solaire Protective Summer Fluid.

 Invest in hair care